MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/analytics-pane.md

 ![The Analytics pane](media/analytics-pane/visualization-pane-analytics-tab.png)

 > [!NOTE]
 > The **Analytics** pane is available from API version 2.5.0.
-To find out which version you’re using, Run the `pbiviz -V` command.
+To find out which version you’re using, run the `pbiviz -V` command.

 ## Manage the Analytics pane